chromeos/optimized-for-chromeos/README.md

 to meet usability expectations and to make for an excellent user experience.

-This code lab [link coming soon] will take you through the most common of these optimizations.
+This code lab [https://codelabs.developers.google.com/codelabs/optimized-for-chromeos/index.html] will take you through the most common of these optimizations.

-This repository contains the source code for the codelab broken up into steps.
+This repository contains the source code for the codelab in two different modules. *complete* contains the completed codelab, *start* is the base project with each step's code commented out for reference.

 ***